 Symptoms and Signs

 Vision loss with both varieties is typically rapid (over minutes, hours, or days) and painless.
 Some patients notice the loss on awakening.
-Symptoms such as general malaise, muscle aches and pains, headaches over the temple, pain when combing hair, jaw claudication, and tenderness over the temporal artery may be present with temporal arteritis; however, such symptoms may not occur until after vision is lost.
+Symptoms such as general malaise, muscle aches and pains, headaches over the temple, pain when combing hair, jaw claudication, and tenderness over the temporal artery may be present with giant cell arteritis; however, such symptoms may not occur until after vision is lost.
 Visual acuity is reduced, and an afferent pupillary defect is present.
-The optic disk is swollen and elevated with loss of fine optic nerve vessels and often hemorrhages surrounding the optic disk.
-The optic disk is often pale in the arteritic variety and hyperemic in the nonarteritic variety.
+The optic disk is swollen and elevated, and the swollen nerve fibers obscure the fine surface vessels of the optic nerve.
+Often hemorrhages surround the optic disk.
+The optic disk may be pale in the arteritic variety and hyperemic in the nonarteritic variety.
 In both varieties, visual field examination often shows a defect in the inferior and central visual fields.

 Diagnosis is based mainly on a clinical evaluation, but ancillary testing may be needed.
 Most important is to exclude the arteritic variety because the other eye is at risk if treatment is not started quickly.
-ESR is usually dramatically elevated in the arteritic variety and is normal in the nonarteritic variety.
-CBC, if done for other reasons, may show thrombocytosis.
-If giant cell arteritis is suspected, temporal artery biopsy should be done and C-reactive protein is a useful monitoring test.
+Immediate tests include ESR, CBC, and C-reactive protein.
+ESR is usually dramatically elevated in the arteritic variety, often exceeding 100 mm/h, and normal in the nonarteritic variety.
+CBC is done to identify thrombocytosis (> 400 × 103/µL), which adds to the positive and negative predictive value of using ESR alone.
+If giant cell arteritis is suspected, temporal artery biopsy should be done as soon as feasible (at least within 1 to 2 wk because effects of the prednisone therapy may become evident by then).
+Changes in C-reactive protein level are useful for monitoring disease activity and the response to treatment.
 For isolated cases of progressive vision loss, CT or MRI should be done to rule out compressive lesions.

-There is no effective treatment, and most lost vision is not recovered; however, in the nonarteritic variety, up to 40% of patients spontaneously recover some useful vision.
+There is no effective treatment for the arteritic variety, and most lost vision is not recovered; however, in the nonarteritic variety, up to 40% of patients spontaneously recover some useful vision.

 The arteritic variety is treated with oral corticosteroids (prednisone 80 mg po once/day and tapered based on ESR) to protect the other eye.
-Treatment should not be delayed while awaiting biopsy results.
+If vision loss is imminent, IV corticosteroids should be considered.
+Treatment should not be delayed while awaiting the biopsy procedure or its results.
 Treatment of the nonarteritic variety with aspirin or corticosteroids has not been helpful.
 Risk factors are controlled.
 Low-vision aids (eg, magnifiers, large-print devices, talking watches) may be helpful in both types.